|Volume Forty-NIne—Article 2||Volume 49 | Home|

 Against Miscellaneous Errors and False Teaching

-67. Teaching that Christians may be unequally yoked with unbelievers and join secret gnostic societies such as the Freemasons is a serious departure from the word of God.
+65. Teaching that Christians may be unequally yoked with unbelievers and join secret gnostic societies such as the Free Masons is a serious departure from the word of God.

-69. Abortion of unborn babies except when the mother's life is in imminent danger is a serious sin.
+67. Abortion of unborn babies except in cases of rape or when the mother's life is in imminent danger is a serious sin.

-To the Reformation church the papacy was the very antichrist, the prophesied "man of sin," because it committed the ultimate impiety by making war on justification by faith alone.
+To the Reformation church the papacy was the very antichrist, the prophesied "man of sin," because it committed the ultimate impiety by making war on justification by faith.
 Dr. F. Pieper expresses the view of the Reformation when he writes in Christian Dogmatics :

 There can be no greater enemy of the Church of God than the Papacy.
 In and by the doctrine of justification the Church lives . . .
 Can anything worse befall the Church than being robbed of the doctrine of justification, by which alone she lives and exists?
 When the enemy takes my earthly life, he can do me no greater harm in earthly matters.
 And when the Pope has taken away the spiritual life of the Church by robbing her of the doctrine of justification, the climax of harm has been reached.
 (St. Louis:Concordia Pub.
 House, 1950), Vol.2, pp. 553-554.